Cannabis (drug): Short-term

 Acute negative effects may include anxiety and panic, impaired attention and memory, an increased risk of psychotic symptoms, the inability to think clearly, and an increased risk of accidents.
 Cannabis impairs a person's driving ability, and THC was the illicit drug most frequently found in the blood of drivers who have been involved in vehicle crashes.
-Those with THC in their system are from three to seven times more likely to be the cause of the accident than those who had not used either cannabis or alcohol, although its role is not necessarily causal because THC stays in the bloodstream for days to weeks after intoxication.
+Those with THC in their system are from three to seven times more likely to be the cause of vehicle crash than those who had not used either cannabis or alcohol.

 Some immediate undesired side effects include a decrease in short-term memory, dry mouth, impaired motor skills, reddening of the eyes, dizziness, feeling tired and vomiting.
 Some users may experience an episode of acute psychosis, which usually abates after six hours, but in rare instances, heavy users may find the symptoms continuing for many days.

 Legalization has increased the rates at which children are exposed to cannabis, particularly from edibles.
 While the toxicity and lethality of THC in children is not known, they are at risk for encephalopathy, hypotension, respiratory depression severe enough to require ventilation, somnolence and coma.

 Fatality

-Cannabis is suspected of being a potential, and under-reported, contributory factor or direct cause in cases of sudden death, due to the strain it can place on the cardiovascular system.
-Multiple deaths have been attributed to cannabinoid hyperemesis syndrome.
+A systematic meta analysis showed that cannabis users double the chance of dying from heart disease.
+Cannabis users had a 29% higher risk of heart attack and a 20% higher risk of stroke than non-users.
+There is an association between cannabis use and suicide, particularly in younger users.

 A 16-month survey of Oregon and Alaska emergency departments found a report of the death of an adult who had been admitted for acute cannabis toxicity.

+A recent study in 2025 suggests that individuals diagnosed with cannabis use disorder—characterized by an inability to stop using cannabis despite its negative effects—face a nearly threefold increase in mortality rates compared to those without the condition over a five-year period.
+The research indicates that people with this disorder are ten times more likely to die by suicide than the general population.
+Additionally, they have a higher risk of death from trauma, drug poisoning, and lung cancer.
+In a separate study researchers found an increase in schizophrenia and psychosis cases in Canada linked to cannabis use disorder following the drug's legalization.